 Stock Exchange dealings

-The Company’s shares are admitted to trading on the Specialist Fund Market (“SFM”) of the London Stock Exchange and on the Channel Islands Securities Exchange.
+The Company’s shares are admitted to trading on the Specialist Fund Market (“SFM”) of the London Stock Exchange.
 The Company’s TIDM or dealing code on the SFM is CCSL.

 The Company’s Investment Manager is Chenavari Investment Managers (Luxembourg) S.a.r.l.